 Management of swelling/edema:

-In acute cases, icing, elevation and compression can manage the wrist pain.
-Use of medications are necessary to reduce pain and inflammation in cases with fractures or partial thickness tear.
-Full thickness tear does not have any pain associated with it due to nerve fibers being damaged completely – causing no feeling of pain.
+In acute cases, icing, elevation, and compression can manage wrist pain.
+Use of medications is necessary to reduce pain and inflammation in cases with fractures or partial thickness tear.
+The full-thickness tear does not have any pain associated with it due to nerve fibers being damaged completely – causing no feeling of pain.

 Relaxation of the area by providing proper positioning:

 Rest to the area is advised to manage swelling and pain.
-However, a person may not be able to participate in sports for few weeks.
+However, a person may not be able to participate in sports for a few weeks.
 A physician may advise not to move his wrist or fingers too much.
 A person may have some restrictions like not to lift any heavy objects, or no push/pull.
-Braces are useful to position the wrist in pain free way.
+Braces are useful to position the wrist in pain freeway.